defenseunicorns/uds-security-hub-v1-archive/docs/adrs/0001-rootfs-scanning.md

 ## Implementation

 Trivy supports scanning a container using a `rootfs`.
-We get this from the registry or package.
+By extracting the layers for each image to a directory we can use this to get a complete scan of an image.

+### Local Package Scans

 - read the `images/index.json` manifest from the package.
+Example from `zarf/examples/argocd`

 ```
 {